magento/pwa-studio/pwa-devdocs/src/technologies/basic-concepts/internationalization/index.md

 Internationalization (i18n) is a feature that lets you localize content for a culture, region, or language.
 This feature is often associated with localization (l10n), which is the process of transforming content for a specific locale.

-## I18n in core Magento versus PWA Studio
+## Internationalization in core Magento versus PWA Studio

-The core Magento application includes an I18n feature that provides translated text to the frontend theme.
+The core Magento application includes an i18n feature that provides translated text to the frontend theme.
 Language packages installed through Composer contain dictionary files, which provide the translation data Magento renders into the page.

 For more information, see the Magento core topic: [Translations overview][].

-The tight coupling between core Magento's I18n feature and its frontend theme makes it difficult to use the same translation mechanisms in PWA Studio storefronts.
+The tight coupling between core Magento's i18n feature and its frontend theme makes it difficult to use the same translation mechanisms in PWA Studio storefronts.
-Instead, PWA Studio provides its own I18n framework that follows a similar design as the one in core Magento.
+Instead, PWA Studio provides its own i18n framework that follows a similar design as the one in core Magento.

 ## How it works

 PWA Studio provides a context provider for translations called the [`LocaleProvider`][].
 This context provider contains translation data from dictionary files and supplies them to its child components.

-The [`react-intl`][] library powers the I18n framework in PWA Studio.
+The [`react-intl`][] library powers the i18n framework in PWA Studio.
-It provides the `IntlProvider` component to PWA Studio's `LocaleProvider`, which configures the component to use the storefront's translation data.
+It provides the [`IntlProvider`][] component to PWA Studio's `LocaleProvider`, which configures the component to use the storefront's translation data.
 This library also provides [`formatMessage()`][] and [`FormattedMessage`][] to localize text in child components.

 The following code samples produce the same results: